Braves Vs. Cardinals Prediction, Odds, Pick

 The Atlanta Braves take on the St. Louis Cardinals.
 Check out our MLB odds series for our Braves Cardinals prediction and pick.

-Spencer Strider takes the bump for the Braves, while Jose Quintana starts for the Cardinals.
+Jake Odorizzi goes to the bump for the Braves, while Adam Wainwright takes the mound for the Cardinals.

-Spencer Strider has a 2.95 ERA.
-He has been everything Atlanta could have hoped for and then some.
-Strider has allowed more than one run in only two of his last 10 starts.
-Just 23 years old, Strider has evolved to the point that he regularly gives the Braves six strong and effective innings in a majority of his starts.
-It’s worth keeping in mind that the Braves have never been able to get Mike Soroka back this season.
-Soroka was supposed to be a cornerstone arm for the franchise.
-Someone else needed to step up and provide a reliable presence in the starting rotation.
-Strider has been that man.
-He’s a hard thrower, but there’s a difference between throwing and pitching.
-Strider has demonstrated an ability to pitch around his fastball and arrange sequences of pitches to get hitters out.
+Jake Odorizzi has a 3.95 ERA.
+It’s curious why the Braves added him to their rotation, given that Odorizzi is highly unlikely to start a playoff game for Atlanta.
+Max Fried, Spencer Strider, and Kyle Wright are all ahead of Odorizzi in the rotation, and Charlie Morton would probably get the nod for a Game 4 in the National League Championship Series if the Braves get that far.

-Jose Quintana has been solid for the Cardinals since coming over from the Pirates.
-In his first three starts as a Cardinal, Quintana pitched 17 innings and allowed only five runs.
-He got off to a great start in St. Louis.
-However, he ran into a roadblock in his most recent start on Aug.
-21. He gave up four runs in 2 2/3 innings against the Diamondbacks.
-It is important that Quintana bounce back and reestablish himself as the dependable starter the Cardinals will need down the stretch.
-The Braves offer a great test of his pitching chops.
-If he can pass this test, he’ll enter September with considerable peace of mind.
+Odorizzi has pitched to a 4.58 ERA in four starts since joining the Braves at the trade deadline.
+He did pitch well in his most recent start against the Pittsburgh Pirates, limiting the Buccos to one run in six innings, but pitching well against the lowly Pirates is not the standard the Braves have in mind.
+This game against the Cardinals is critical for the team’s ongoing evaluation of Odorizzi and where he fits in the larger picture.
+If Odorizzi can contain a potent batting order — led by National League MVP favorite Paul Goldschmidt — this might enable Odorizzi to be a middle reliever in the playoffs, as opposed to a short reliever or someone the Braves don’t include on their postseason roster.
+That is what Odorizzi is battling for here: a postseason roster spot.

 Courtesy of FanDuel, here are the Braves-Cardinals MLB odds.